What is Psoriasis?

 Psoriasis is a chronic skin condition characterised by patches of red, flaky, scaly skin.
 People with psoriasis have an increased production of skin-cells.
 These extra cells build up on certain areas of the body, creating the scaly patches on your skin.

 The exact cause of psoriasis is still unclear, but it is believed to be an autoimmune condition, triggered by factors such as genetics, arthritic tendencies, food allergies, stress, and long-standing infections.

-Psoriasis results from a too-rapid cell turnover, but its exact cause is still unclear.
-However, genetics, arthritic tendencies, food allergies, stress and long-standing infections are all thought to be triggers.
-Psoriasis is estimated to affect at least 2% of the global population and can occur at any age, but is most common in those between 20 and 30..
+Psoriasis is estimated to affect at least 2% of the global population.
+It can occur at any age, but is most common in those between the ages of 20 and 30.

-Treatment of psoriasis depends on the severity of the condition.
-Mild cases can usually be cleared with the use of prescription creams and tar-based shampoos.
-However, treatment of more severe psoriasis needs care and patience.
+Mild cases can usually be cleared with prescription creams and tar-based shampoos.
+However, treating more severe psoriasis requires care and patience.
 Removal of the scales is time-consuming and has to be done gently in order to avoid damage.

 At the Philip Kingsley Trichological Clinics, our experts use specially formulated creams, warm steamers and infrared lamps to soften the scales.
 We then gently remove them.
 Such treatments can give considerable relief.
 However, they do not cure the condition, and repeat treatments are usually required if symptoms return.

 In some cases, we find that treatment with ultraviolet light helps.
 In fact, psoriasis often improves on its own during the summer months when you are naturally exposed to more UV rays.